Mustering , Auvergne Station, Northern Territory

 The breeding herd consists of 112,500 breeders, driven by the Newcastle Waters, Bunda and Allawah Stud; which infuses world quality genetics through the northern herds.
 Up to 1,200 bulls are transferred from the Studs to the northern group each year.

-Northern operations are headed by the General Manager North, Jock Warriner.
-Jock is based at Ivanhoe in Western Australia.
+Northern operations are headed by the General Manager NT/WA, Henry Burke.
+Henry is based in Katherine in Western Australia.
 It is his role to manage the group and assist the managers to achieve their targets in line with CPC's strategic plan.